-DPFP offers its employees a money purchase plan (MPP) created in accordance with Internal Revenue Code Section 401.
-An employee of DPFP becomes a participant in the MPP on their first day of service.
-Participation ceases, except for purposes of receiving distributions in accordance with the terms of the MPP, on the day employment with DPFP is terminated.
-Employees are required to contribute 6.5% of their regular pay.
-Employees are allowed to make after-tax contributions, not to exceed IRS Code limitations.
-In accordance with the MPP, DPFP is obligated to contribute 12% of permanent employees' regular rate of pay and 8% of part-time and temporary employees' regular rate of pay each year.
-During 2021 and 2020, DPFP contributed approximately \$311 thousand and \$337 thousand, respectively, and participants contributed approximately \$168 thousand and \$183 thousand, respectively, to the MPP.
-The MPP is administered by a third party, Voya Financial, Inc. (Voya), and the cost of administration is borne by the MPP participants.
-The MPP is held in trust by Voya and is not a component of the accompanying financial statements.
+DPFP offered its employees a money purchase plan (MPP) created in accordance with Internal Revenue Code Section 401.
+An employee of DPFP became a participant in the MPP on their first day of service.
+Participation ceased, except for purposes of receiving distributions in accordance with the terms of the MPP, on the day employment with DPFP was terminated.
+Employees were required to contribute 6.5% of their regular pay.
+Employees were allowed to make after-tax contributions, not to exceed IRS Code limitations.
+In accordance with the MPP, DPFP was obligated to contribute 12% of permanent employees' regular rate of pay and 8% of part-time and temporary employees' regular rate of pay each year.
+During 2021, DPFP contributed approximately \$311 thousand and participants contributed approximately \$168 thousand to the MPP.
+The MPP was administered by a third party, Voya Financial, Inc. (Voya), and the cost of administration was borne by the MPP participants.
+The MPP was held in trust by Voya and is not a component of the accompanying financial statements.
+The 401(a) defined contribution money purchase plan (MPP) was discontinued as of December 31, 2021.